-If we are to see confidence restored in accountability for our national security agencies, the members of the three-tiered accountability model (Parliamentary Committee, integrated expert review, independent monitor) must undertake a thorough audit of the many aspects of illegitimate secrecy that undermine the rule of law and separate those from arenas of legitimate operational secrecy.
+To restore confidence in the accountability of our national security agencies, the members of the three-tiered accountability model (Parliamentary Committee, integrated expert review, and independent monitor) must undertake a thorough audit of the many aspects of illegitimate secrecy that undermine the rule of law.
+This audit would separate "secret laws" from arenas of legitimate operational secrecy and bring "secret laws" out of the shadows and into the domain of democratic process and accountability.